 This is possibly the most popular hiking trail on the island.
 It follows the Na’Pali Coast, and while it’s quite long and some places are treacherous, the views are worth the effort!

 More here: 5 Things You Forgot to Pack for Hawaii

 1. The Na’Pali Coast

 This is, by far, the most majestic, stunning, and beautiful place I’ve ever seen in my world travels.
 We took a small plane tour for a 1-hour tour of the island from the air, and it was the perfect way to start our trip.
 The North Shore’s coastline looks like a movie set, as if it couldn’t possibly be real, but it is!
 The Na’Pali Coast is sacred to the native Hawaiians, and they’re protected from development so they will remain just as beautiful for generations.

 More here: Epic Landscapes of the World

 So what do you think?
 Is Kauai on your travel bucket list?
 Let me know in the comment section!
-And check out my Pacific Islands Page for all my Hawaii planning posts!
+And check out my Hawaiian Islands Page for all my Hawaii planning posts!